-They serve many countries around the world including the United States, United Kingdom, Europe, and Oceania.
-The company has over 2,500 employees working for it and reported total revenue of $7.4 billion in 2020.
+It serves many countries around the world including the United States, United Kingdom, Europe, and Oceania.
+The company has over 4,000 employees and reported total revenue of $7.4 billion in 2020.

 Ready to build your portfolio?
 With Public.com you can follow other investors, discover companies that are inline with your beliefs, and invest into stocks and crypto with very little money!
 What are you waiting for?
 Check out Public Now!

 In March 2021 the company was able to raise an additional $600 million in funding which brought its market valuation up to $95 billion.
 The focus of this funding is to expand its European operations.